M2Team/NanaZip/ReadMe.md

   - x86 (64-bit)
   - ARM (64-bit)

-In general, NanaZip follows the 2025 Baseline defined by Kenji Mouri's document, read [MD23: The baselines of Windows targets for all my open-source projects] for more information.
+In general, NanaZip follows the 2025 baseline defined by Kenji Mouri's document, read [MD23: The baselines of Windows targets for all my open-source projects] for more information.